sushantgiri/data-vis-python-dash-3009706/README.md

 # Data Visualization in Python with Dash
-This is the repository for the LinkedIn Learning course `Data Visualization in Python with Dash`.
+This is the repository for the LinkedIn Learning course Data Visualization in Python with Dash.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Data Visualization in Python with Dash][lil-thumbnail-url]

+Data is everywhere.
+It’s fundamental to your business process.
+It allows you to make sound, well-informed decisions driven by evidence, not just conjecture.
+But how should you represent it?
+The answer depends, especially when you’re working with stakeholders who don’t have a technical background.
+That’s where Dash comes in.
+It’s a powerful and easy-to-use data visualization tool that can help you make optimal strategic decisions.

+In this course, instructor Robin Andrews gives you an overview of everything you need to know to get started using Dash with Python.
+Discover how to build powerful and attractive data visualizations.
+Learn about creating plots, styling applications, and adding user interactivity to cultivate more responsive, data-driven relationships.
+Robin explores strategies to help you get the most out of the Dash experience, and shows you how to deploy your Dash apps to the cloud using Heroku.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.